arturmpinho/coffeeinsider/README.md

 Intuitively, the user understands what to do in the page: Either read only the article brief or, if a deeper read is wanted, click in the desired article button to check the full article.

 ##### **Execution** #####
-When the user enters the ***News*** page he/she is automatically confrontated with the loading spinner, which works as an immeadiate feedback to the user.
+When the user enters the ***News*** page he/she is automatically confronted with the loading spinner, which works as an immediate feedback to the user.

-After articles are retreived from The New York Times API, these are displayed in cards, transmitting the sense of being reading an actual newspaper.
+After articles are retrieved from The New York Times API, these are displayed in cards, transmitting the sense of being reading an actual newspaper.

-On top of this, the articles displayed are ordered from the most recent to oldest, thus always showing the most recent news first avoding the user to have to scroll-down to stay updated.
+On top of this, the articles displayed are ordered from the most recent to oldest, thus always showing the most recent news first avoiding the user to have to scroll-down to stay updated.

-If, for instance, the articles can not be retreived, an error message shows on the page, requesting the user to try again.
+If, for instance, the articles can not be retrieved, an error message shows on the page, requesting the user to try again.

 ##### **Testing** #####
 Assured that the 'Check this Article' button opens in a new tab and redirects the user to the correct article.